Towards a performance characteristic curve for model evaluation: an application in information diffusion prediction: Performance characteristic curve for model evaluation

-The extent of randomness in the data is usually quantified by information entropy \citep{shannon1948mathematical}.
-Block entropy (or n-gram entropy) is one of the most commonly used metrics to measure the extent of disorder in sequences \citep{schurmann1996entropy, jimenez2002entropy}.
+As mentioned in Section \ref{sec:related_studies}, block entropy is commonly used to measure the degree of disorder in sequential data.
+We borrow the idea of block entropy and design a new metric to gauge the randomness of diffusion data in our work.
+The calculation of block entropy is designed as follows.
 Assume a sequence $[s_1,...s_t...,s_N]$.
-A window of length $n$ can be used to extract a sub-sequence (or block) like $[s_{t+1}, s_{t+2},...,s_{t+n}]$ from the original sequence, denoted by $x$.
-The appearance frequency of this sub-sequence is counted in the data with a sliding window, giving rise to $p(x)$.
+A window of length $n$ can be used to extract a subsequence (or block) like $[s_{t+1}, s_{t+2},...,s_{t+n}]$ from the original sequence, denoted by $x$.
+Through a sliding window, all subsequences are extracted from the sequence to form a set $X$, and the appearance frequency of each subsequence $x$ is counted, giving rise to $p(x)$.
 The block entropy is then calculated as

-Block entropy in Eq.(\ref{equation:blockentropy}) is applicable when the number of distinct elements is relatively small, such as the DNA sequence composed of only 4 types of bases \citep{schmitt1997estimating}, and the song of humpback whales with a few dozens of acoustic signals \citep{suzuki2006information}.
-However, block entropy is not applicable for measuring the disorder of the spreading sequence.
-First, the spreading sequence is composed of distinct nodes, giving rise to a large number of block combinations.
-Furthermore, block entropy can not capture the non-continuous structure information.
-For example, the sequences ``ABD'' and ``ACD'' contain the property that ``A'' is always ahead of ``D''.
-But such information can not be captured by block entropy.
-Finally, an appropriate choice of block length $n$ is hard to be guaranteed.

-For these reasons, we need to find a new metric to gauge the randomness of data.
-In information spreading, the order that a message reaches different nodes is an important feature, reflecting properties such as the closeness to the source, the infection rates of individuals, the driven mechanism of the spreading, and more \citep{lee2010finding, riquelme2016measuring}.
+In information spreading, the order that a message reaches different nodes is an important feature, reflecting properties such as the closeness to the source, the infection rates of individuals, the driven mechanism of the spreading, and more \citep{lee2010finding}.
 The consistency of the two nodes' relative positions reflects an extent of regularity in the data.
-Therefore, we turn to analyze the pairwise comparison of nodes' positions, leading to a $n \times n$ probability matrix $P=(p_{ij})_{i \not= j}$ \citep{sanchez1998information,joe1988majorization}, where $p_{ij}$ is the probability that node $v_i$ ranks ahead of $v_j$.
+Therefore, we turn to analyze the pairwise comparison of nodes' positions, leading to a $n \times n$ probability matrix $P=(p_{ij})_{i \not= j}$, where $p_{ij}$ is the probability that node $v_i$ ranks ahead of $v_j$.
 Note that $p_{ij} + p_{ji} = 1$ for all $i \not= j$ and $p_{ii}$ is undefined.

 The probability $p_{ij}$ can be further applied to the formula of entropy, giving rise to a pairwise comparison entropy (PCE) as

 $\text{PCE}_{ij} = 0$ when the relative position of $v_i$ and $v_j$ is fixed in all sequences, indicating a high degree of regularity.
 On the contrary, $\text{PCE}_{ij}$ reaches the maximum when the relative position of node $v_i$ and $v_j$ are purely random.